-Irina explains, “The number one reason I have been hearing from professionals on why they resign from their job is that of cultural misfit.
+The senior consultant explains, “The number one reason I have been hearing from professionals on why they resign from their job is that of cultural misfit.
 You should hence know and understand the culture of the company before deciding whether to join the organisation.”

 “Look out for mentions of company values, values they seek in new joiners, team spirit, diversity, internal opportunities including horizontal and vertical moves, and trainings and support provided to help achieve your goals,” Irina says.

 3. What are the benchmarks for judging my suitability for the role?

 This information is useful to know as each business operates differently.
 The answer will show you what approach the company takes with its employees, and is useful for you to think about when considering whether such an approach suits you personally.